Table of Contents

 1 Introduction

 The exponential growth in deep neural network size and complexity has significantly increased energy consumption for training and inference.
-ECO2AI addresses this by providing an open-source package for tracking energy consumption and equivalent CO2 emissions of machine learning models.
-The tool emphasizes accurate energy tracking and regional CO2 emissions accounting, encouraging the research community to develop AI architectures with lower computational costs.
+ECO2AI addresses this by providing an open-source package for tracking energy consumption and equivalent CO2 emissions of machine learning models, emphasizing accuracy and regional emissions accounting.

 2 Methodology